kenzatoreis/BookSphere-Desktop-App/README.md

 # BookSphere-Desktop-App
+--
 This project was done for the Database System class.

+The application architecture combines Tkinter for the frontend GUI development, Python as the primary programming language, Psycopg2 for interacting with the PostgreSQL backend, and PgAdmin for managing the PostgreSQL database.
 ---
 The University Bookstore Management System “BookSphere” is a comprehensive solution designed to automate and streamline AUI’s bookstore operations within the